Scotland

 Booking.com

 When you leave the castle grounds, keep an eye out for the The Witches Well on the castle-side wall of the tartan mill (in memory of the hundreds of people burned at the stake there for witchcraft).
-On the opposite side of the street is the Canonball House.
-If you look closely at the wall facing the castle, you can see a canonball lodged about halfway up.
+On the opposite side of the street is Canonball House.
+If you look closely at the wall facing the castle, you can see a cannonball lodged about halfway up.

 St. Giles Cathedral

-Located midway down the Royal Mile, St. Giles Cathedral is hard to miss with its massive Gothic facade.
+St. Giles Cathedral is hard to miss with its massive Gothic facade.
 Entry into the cathedral is free, but donations are welcome.
-To take photos, there is a small £1 fee (which I suggest paying so you can take pictures of the beautiful stained glass windows that line the walls).
-Although set in the middle of the busiest part of Old Town, the cathedral offers a welcoming quiet peace.
-Check the events calendar before your visit so you can attend one of the various performances the cathedral hosts each month.
+To take photos, there is a small £1 fee (which we recommend paying so you can take pictures of the beautiful stained glass windows that line the walls).

 Palace of Holyroodhouse